nsec/askgod/doc/api-guest.md

 This represents a change to the timeline (points granted or taken) and requires guest access.

-### "teams" type
-Inner layer is api.EventTeam

-This represents the addition of a new team or a change to its properties, it requires guest access.

 ### "logging" type
 Inner layer is api.EventLogging